ctrl-alt-dtl/datasci-notebooks/README.md

 # datasci-notebooks
-A place to store some scratch data science notebooks.
+A place to store some scratch math and code for data science learning.